Ewell West railway station

-Ewell West railway station is one of two stations in Ewell (in the Epsom and Ewell district) in Surrey, England.
+Ewell West railway station is one of two stations serving the town of Ewell in Surrey, England.
 The station is served by South Western Railway.
 It is 12 mi 78 chain down the line from London Waterloo.

 From 1905 to 1950 there was a connection to the Horton Light Railway which had been built to transport building materials to the cluster of hospitals in the Horton Lane area.

-Ewell West has been in Travelcard Zone 6 since 2007.
+Ewell West has been in London fare zone 6 since 2007.

+In 2019, a new upgraded footbridge opened providing step free access.